xITzSage/resume/README.md

-# Basic website describing skills and abilities for potential jobs
+# Basic website describing skills and abilities to show potential employers.